 Sweeping rebellious strands of hair off my face and hauling my handbag back over my shoulder, I feebly attempted to run after her.

-Katrina strode ahead of me into the open shop and smiled boldly at Alexandra, our now very chagrined manager, who stood at the front of the tills with her arms folded and right foot tapping away tetchily.
+Katrina strode ahead of me into the open shop and smiled boldly at Alexandra, our now very chagrined manager, who stood at the front of the tills with her arms folded and right foot tetchily tapping away.

-“Sorry, Alex,’ she apologised whilst still baring her perfect pearly whites, “The underground this morning was choc-a-bloc with tourists.
+“Sorry, Alex,’ she apologised, still baring her perfect pearly whites, “The underground this morning was choc-a-bloc with tourists.
 I nearly had my eye taken out by one of those selfie sticks!”

-“She’s not wrong there.”
-I agreed, following closely behind, still trying to catch my breath after the run to work.
+“She’s not wrong there,’ I agreed, following closely behind, still trying to catch my breath after the run to work, “Must be some special event going on we don’t know about.”

 “Hmm,” she groaned, unconvinced.